gitpat-ea/myfirstrepo16.09.22/README.md

 # myfirstrepo16.09.22
 Homework repo for the first and after semesters
-\n
-P.S and it's my first read me!
+#P.S and it's my first read me!